unplgtc/HttpRequest/README.md

 ### Fluent HTTP request executor for Node applications

 HttpRequest is a simple Node HTTP client which implements a [fluid interface](https://en.wikipedia.org/wiki/Fluent_interface) to build and send requests.
-HttpRequest Objects can be built in a number of different ways, including building and sending them immediately or building them over time and sending after all requires pieces have been assembled.
+HttpRequest Objects can be built in a number of different ways, including building and sending them immediately or building them over time and sending after all required pieces have been assembled.
 HttpRequest encourages thinking of requests as Objects rather than actions: an HttpRequest Object holds its payload internally and can send it at any time — immediately or later on.
 This is a subtle but important distinction from other HTTP clients which expect a completed payload to be passed into a function call for instant execution.

 HttpRequest Objects can be reused to fire the same request multiple time in a row, or to tweak a few request fields for different requests while persisting common values.
 They can be passed between functions and triggered by any of them without needing a particular function to deal with execution details.
 The fluid interface allows building HttpRequests with a chained syntax that is clear and concise.

+HttpRequest also supports batching requests via the `HttpRequest.batch()` function.
+This function will return a new BatchRequest object, which is slightly different than a standard HttpRequest in functionality.
+BatchRequest objects are explained in further detail below.

 ## Usage